kneath/kneath.github.com/about/index.md

 # Hi.
 I'm Kyle.

-Hi, my name is **Kyle Neath** and I use _Warpspire_ to collect my thoughts about product design, software development, and share any interesting links I come across.
+Hi, my name is **Kyle Neath** and I use _Warpspire_ to collect my thoughts about product design & development.

 Most of my experience has been focused on the design & growth of software products and leading the teams that build them.
 Usually that means bouncing between user research, feature design/development, and growth analysis.